DarvidTorres/mydocs/Python/OOP/Classes, objects and inheritance.md

 ```

 - Classes are created at runtime, and can be modified further after creation.
-- Class names should normally use the `CapWords` convention.
+- Class names should use the `CapWords` convention.
 - The first statement of the class body can optionally* be a [[Python/data types/strings/strings|string]] [[literals|literal]] that acts as the class’s documentation string, or [[docstrings|docstring]].
 	- \*[[docstrings#class docstrings|docstrings]] aren't syntactically required, but you *must* add them to every class definition.